peterdsharpe/NeuralFoil/README.md

 >      - For more on this, see [Adler, Gray, and Martins, "To CFD or not to CFD?..."](http://websites.umich.edu/~mdolaboratory/pdf/Adler2022c.pdf), Figure 7.
 > - While XFoil is ~1000x faster than RANS CFD, NeuralFoil [can be another ~1000x faster to evaluate than XFoil](#performance).
 NeuralFoil is also much easier to interface with on a memory level than XFoil, which means you won't find yourself I/O bound from file reading/writing like you will with XFoil.
 > - XFoil is not vectorized, which exacerbates the speed advantage of a (vectorized) neural network when analyzing large batches of airfoil cases simultaneously.
 > - XFoil is not guaranteed to produce a solution.
 Instead, XFoil often crashes when "ambitious" calculations are attempted, rather than producing a less-accurate answer.
-In some applications, that's okay or even desirable; in others, that's a dealbreaker.
+In some applications, that's okay or even desirable; in others, that's a deal-breaker.
 Example applications where this is a problem include:
 >   - Real-time control, where one wants to estimate forces (e.g., for a MPC trajectory), but you can't have the controller crash if XFoil fails to converge or hangs the CPU.
 >   - Flight simulation: similar to real-time control where "a less-accurate answer" is much better than "no answer."
 >   - Design optimization, where the optimizer needs "an answer" in order to recover from a bad design point and send the search back to a reasonable design.